Political Science (POLI) | Faculty of Arts

 Level: UG

-Prerequisite(s): 45 credits at 1100-level or higher, including 3 POLI credits (POLI 1110 highly recommended)
+Prerequisite(s): 45 credits from courses at the 1100 level or higher, including 6 credits from courses in POLI (POLI 1110 highly recommended)

 POLI 4330 3 credits